Simulating a wearable medical device to test a healthcare app

-- If the device has been in use for a long time, will large size data syncs cause any issues with the mobile application?
+If the device has been used for a long time, will large-size data syncs cause any issues with the mobile application?

-The team that built the medical wearable gave us great documentation, which — alongside spot checks of the actual output — allows us to make sure all of the simulated data is an accurate representation of real-world data from the wearable device.
+The team that built the medical wearable gave us excellent documentation.
+Alongside spot checks of the actual output, this ensures all simulated data accurately represent real-world data from the wearable device.

-Building a better relationship between healthcare app and wearable device
+Building a better relationship between healthcare apps and wearable devices

-Already, the simulated wearable is allowing us to test the healthcare app in situations that wouldn't be possible without it.
-We need to know how the mobile app will behave with a year of data on it — and we need to know that now, not a year from now.
+Already, we’re testing the healthcare app in situations that wouldn't be possible without the simulated wearable.
+We need to know how the mobile app will behave with a year of data, and we need to know that now, not a year from now.
 We need to test all kinds of scenarios where the device loses power.
-Will the data save, will it connect properly the next time?
-Now we can test that directly, without needing to physically manipulate the device each time.
+Will the data save?
+Will it connect the next time properly?
+Now we can test that directly, without physically manipulating the device each time.

 To access the data collected by the wearable, the app has to have a "communication handshake" with the device — essentially a connection — followed by repeated requests for more data.
 The simulated wearable allows us to quickly see how the mobile app reacts to all kinds of variations of this process.
 More importantly, it lets us quickly re-test the variation once we believe we have a solution in place.
 We can simply run the exact same scenario, tweaking until it works.
 More testing means that when the wearable device does make it to market, more people can rely on it.